An Amazing Wedding at the Mayowood Stone Barn

 Thus, having only one company knowing exactly the specificity, the flexibility (and the limit) of the venue.
 That guarantees that the staff would offer a great service for your reception.

 The Mayowood stone barn decides to work only with Powers Ventures.
 I have no idea of the consequences on the final price, but what I can tell you is that the food was good.

 If the Mayowood recommends some professionals they know (decoration florals, DJ, photographers), you have the liberty to select the one you want for your marriage celebration.

 If you are looking for a historical venue can concede the distance from Minneapolis, MN, and the choice of your caterer, then this venue should clearly be considered as a first-class option on your list.
 It’s not only a charming Historical Barn that is part of the local history, but it’s also a venue that offers a lot of spaces for big events.

 The main barn (Called Carriage Way) made with limestone and its arch is nothing but welcoming and beautiful.
 The first floor (call the Loft) is the perfect back-up option in case of rain.
 The Old century Oak tree is the icing on the cake!

-Secondly, if you plan to get married the the Mayowood Stone Barn, call me and send me a message!
+Second, if you plan to get married the Mayowood Stone Barn, call me and send me a message!